 - The power of praise should not be underestimated.
-Teachers and other members of staff should praise pupils who are displaying the school's high expectations of behaviour. - Children must never be left unsupervised.
-If needed, "time out" at breaks can be had by the fish. - A child should never miss an entire break.
+Teachers and other members of staff should praise pupils who are displaying the school's high expectations of behaviour. - Children must never be left unsupervised. - A child should never miss an entire break.
 If being kept in for part of the break (see Lesson Time in 5.3 below) the teacher must ensure that the child is supervised and that he/she is given time to go to the toilet and have a few minutes to exercise. - Staff at St Luke's avoid shouting: it demeans the adult and humiliates the child. - Communication is essential: expectations of behaviour must be made explicit - Staff at St Luke's model the behaviour policy by treating other adults and pupils with respect.